tarwn/lessthandot-hugo/blogs/content/posts/2009-12-22-applying-kanban-to-it-processes-part-4.md

     Increased productivity – The overall rate of development has grown when compared to rates prior to the Kanban implementation
   </li>
   <li>
-    Increased confidence – The improvement in development speed, usage of automated tools, and new metrics have all contributed to improving the customer&#8217;s confidence
+    Increased confidence – The improvement in development speed, usage of automated tools, and new metrics have all contributed to improving the customer's confidence
   </li>
   <li>
     Clarity of vision – process definition and the Kanban board have given the team a better view of their process and a way to compare with other methodologies